 - Make some treatments less effective

-Scientists have a system to categorize variants based on how concerning they are to the U.S. population, and these classifications are explained below.
+Scientists in the U.S. have a system to categorize variants based on how concerning they are to the U.S. population.
 The World Health Organization (WHO) may classify certain variants in different categories because of the impacts they are having in other countries.
 Because the importance of variants can differ by location, the U.S. classifications may differ from those of the WHO.

 Variants being monitored